Vent Cleanup or CPU Fan Cleanup

-You should use a LCD cleaning solution for removing dust from your laptop screen.
-This will help keep down the dust and lint on your LCD screen.
+- You should use a LCD cleaning solution for removing dust from your laptop screen.
+This will help to reduce the amount of dust and lint on your LCD screen.

-If you use any LCD screen in a dusty place, you may consider buying a protective covering.
+- If you regularly use an LCD screen in a dusty place, consider buying a protective covering.

 Regular checking of adapter